As an Amazon Associate, we earn from qualifying purchases.

 First, choose the one with simple controls with all the features that are most important to you.
 Second, remember that you should be able to touch all the controls conveniently with your gloves on.
 It is basically impossible for a rider to remove the gloves every time you want to reach out for the controls.

-The basic two control systems are the button operated systems and the jog dial operated systems.
-The jog dial system is a kind of knob or wheel which allow the user to go through the menu.
+The basic two control systems are the button-operated systems and the jog dial operated systems.
+The jog dial system is a kind of knob or wheel that allow the user to go through the menu.

 Voice and Music Quality